drkmenon/knotes.github.io/content/event/CME/index.md

 ---
 abstract: The intention of this course is to give the candidates an opportunity to get insights into the biological process leading to Orthopaedic diseases.
 This is the 7th such collaboration between the Postgraduate departments of Orthopaedics and Pathology, Amala Institute of Medical Sciences.
-From 22 to 27 February, there will be high quality offline prerecorded video presentations served through moodle platform.
-The one week course is not a passive programme; there will be tests  during these offline lectures- answers to which will be discussed on 28th.
-On that day we also will be having a full day program with live discussions of case scenarios.
-Scroll down to fill the registration form.
 address:
   city: Thrissur
   country: India